enzolutions/marionette-skeleton-app/README.md

 #### Controller

-file: <strong>modules/AppController.js</strog>
+file: **modules/AppController.js**

-This object must define all methods defined in Router with property <italic>appRoutes</italic> , in this example define the method hellobuddy.
+This object must define all methods defined in Router with property **appRoutes** , in this example define the method hellobuddy.